mlogan914/sdtm-data-pipeline-aws/README.md

         └── outputs.tf              # VPC outputs
 ```
 ### Compliance Validation
-- `Pinnacle21 (formerly OpenCDISC)` is a widely used validation tool in the clinical research industry, providing automated SDTM compliance verification.
+- Pinnacle21 (previously known as OpenCDISC) – is a widely used validation tool in the clinical research that provides automated SDTM compliance verification.
-- `Pinnacle21 CLI` is integrated for CDISC compliance checks, to ensue SDTM datasets meet regulatory standards for submission.
+- Pinnacle21 CLI – is integrated for CDISC compliance checks, to ensue SDTM datasets meet regulatory standards for submission.

 #### Platform Limitations & Workarounds
 > ⚠ **Note:** Pinnacle21 CLI **only supports Windows and macOS**, making it incompatible with Linux-based environments.
+Provisioning a Windows-based VM for validation is an alternative, but it undermines the fully serverless architecture design.
+A more efficient approach is to run Pinnacle21 on datasets externally from the pipeline.

-- To bypass this limitation, a placeholder script has been added to simulate a P21 validation run.
+To bypass this limitation, a placeholder script has been added to simulate a P21 validation run.
 This can be replaced with a custom validation solution in the future.
-- Provisioning a Windows-based VM for validation is an alternative, but it undermines the fully serverless architecture by reintroducing infrastructure overhead and management.
-- A more efficient approach is to run Pinnacle21 on datasets externally from the pipeline.

 ### PII Redaction
 When storing clinical datasets in Amazon S3 for use across multiple applications, it’s required to redact sensitive information.

 How It Works

-`S3 Object Lambda Integration`: When raw data is requested from S3, an S3 Object Lambda function intercepts the request and applies PII redaction before passing the data to the pipeline.
+S3 Object Lambda Integration – When raw data is requested from S3, an S3 Object Lambda function intercepts the request and applies PII redaction exposing data to the requestor.

 ![diagram](object_lambda.png)